The widow of Zarephath had one at the ready for Elijah’s visits (1 Kg 17:9).

 No room was prepared for His arrival.

-He prepared room in Mary for the Messiah to be birthed into a lost and dying world.
+Where the Holy Spirit prepared room in Mary for the Messiah to be birthed into a lost and dying world, God now had one ready to receive Him.
 He had room prepared in a stable the eve of the Savior’s birth.
-And a manger stood at the ready to receive the delivered Deliverer.
+A manger stood at the ready to receive the delivered Deliverer.

-Jesus, born in a stable, laid in a manger—all the room there was to offer.
+Jesus, born in a stable and laid in a manger—that was all the room offered the Newborn King.
 But it was room prepared by the providence and provision of God.
-The providence of God, that went so far as to have a census decreed, also fulfilled the prophesy for the Bethlehem birthplace.
+God’s providence went so far as to have a census decreed (which fulfilled the prophesy of the Bethlehem birthplace).
+And the provision of God went to the uttermost of “redeeming us from all wickedness and to purify for himself a people that are his very own” (Titus 2:14).

-Mary swaddled that child, her precious son, and ever so gently laid Him in that rough-hewn crib.
-It was all she had—but she gave it all.
+Mary swaddled that child, her precious son, and ever so gently laid Him in a rough-hewn crib.